Kuberwastaken/engram/plan.md

           link.click();
         };
         ```
-    - [ ] Add orbiting spinner animation during download.
+    - [ ] Add orbiting spinner animation during download using a ShadCN or custom spinner component.
-    - [ ] Handle errors: Display a toast message if the download fails.
+    - [ ] Handle errors: Display a toast message if the download fails (use ShadCN Toast component).
     - [ ] **Success Metric**: Clicking "Download" triggers a browser download action from the `/materials` directory.

 - [ ] **Animations & Interactions**:
-    - [ ] Add slide-in animation for tab content (from Phase 5).
+    - [ ] Add slide-in animation for tab content (from Phase 5) using Tailwind or CSS modules.
     - [ ] Implement loading spinners for page transitions: Use the orbiting spinner style.
     - [ ] Optimize animations: Use `will-change: transform, opacity` to improve performance.
     - [ ] Test on low-end devices (e.g., throttle CPU in Chrome DevTools).